JoshuaKGoldberg/create/packages/site/src/content/docs/engine/concepts/blocks.md

 ## Args

-Blocks may be extended with their own options, referred to as _args_.
+Blocks may be extended with their own options, referred to as _Args_.
 Blocks define args as the properties for a [Zod](https://zod.dev) object schema and then receive them in their context.

 Args for a Block are typically specified each time a Block is defined in a [Preset](./presets)'s `blocks` array.
-Each Preset may define instances of the Block with different args.
+Each Preset may define instances of the Block with different Args.

-For example, this Block takes in a string array under a `names` arg, to be printed in a `names.txt` file:
+For example, this Block takes in a string array under a `names` Arg, to be printed in a `names.txt` file:

 ```ts
 import { z } from "zod";